MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 > [!NOTE]
 > This is currently supported only on Android.

-You can replace the default update dialog implementation by your own, thanks to a callback.
+You can customize the default update dialog's appearance by implementing the `ReleaseAvailable` callback.

-You need to register the callback before calling `MobileCenter.Start` by calling the following method:
+You need to register the callback before calling `MobileCenter.Start` as shown in the following example:

 ```csharp
 // In this example OnReleaseAvailable is a method name in same class